Sebastian-Webster/mysql-memory-server-nodejs/README.md

 Description: Version of MySQL to use for the database.
 Uses semver for getting the version, so valid semver versions are allowed.
 For example, `8.x` is a valid version and will use the latest 8.x MySQL version.

+If left undefined:
+- If the system has MySQL installed, the system-installed version will be used.
+If the installed version is not supported by this package (currently <8.0.20), an error will be thrown unless `ignoreOutdatedSystemVersion` is set to `true`.
+- If the system does not have MySQL installed, the latest version of MySQL in the `versions.json` file in this package will be downloaded.

+If defined:
+- If the version is 8.0.19 or older, an error will be thrown as this package does not currently support those versions of MySQL.
-If left undefined and the system has MySQL already installed, the system installed version of MySQL will be used.
-If left undefined and the system does not have MySQL installed, the latest version of MySQL in the `versions.json` file in this package will be downloaded.
-If defined and the system has that version of MySQL installed, the system installed version will be used.
-If defined and the system does not have that version of MySQL installed, that version will be downloaded as long as it is found in the `versions.json` file in this package.
+- If MySQL is installed on the system, the installed version will be used.
+Otherwise the selected version will be downloaded from the MySQL CDN as long as it can be found in the `versions.json` file.
+If it cannot be found in that file, an error will be thrown.

 - `dbName: string`